PascalFelixx/bdm-z9-vegetation-diversity/README.md

 ### 🎓 About This Project

 This project is part of a **Bachelor's thesis** in the degree program *Applied Digital Life Sciences* at the Zurich University of Applied Sciences (ZHAW).
-It is conducted during the summer semester 2025.
+It is conducted during the spring semester 2025.

 The thesis follows the structure of a scientific journal article and may serve as the basis for a submission to a peer-reviewed international journal.

 - **Author**: Pascal Felix
 - **Institution**: ZHAW Life Sciences and Facility Management, Wädenswil
-- **Supervisor**: *(To be added)*
+- **Supervisor**: Jürgen Dengler & Stefan Widmer

 ---

 ### 👤 Author

 **Pascal Felix**
-Bachelor's Thesis | Applied Digital Life Sciences, ZHAW
+Bachelor's Thesis | Applied Digital Life Sciences | Specialisation Digital Environment ZHAW  |  Life Sciences and Facility Mangement
-Summer Semester 2025

 ---